 Flavours from the Chettinad kitchens

-Their proximity with the Britishers and the westernisation of their palate gave birth to the Butler cuisine (Anglo-Indian-British food with Indian spices), a forerunner of modern-day fusion food.
+Their proximity with the Britishers and westernisation of their palate gave birth to the Butler cuisine (Anglo Indian-British food with Indian spices), a forerunner of modern day fusion food.
 Dishes like mutton chops, mulligatwany soup and cutlets are examples.
-In addition to accumulating wealth, local spices and food habits, the Chettiars also helped to boost the economy by contributing to the paddy cultivation in Burma, reviving coffee plantations in Sri Lanka and so on.
+In addition to accumulating wealth, local spices and food habits, the Chettiars also help to boost the economy by contributing to the paddy cultivation in Burma, reviving coffee plantations in Sri Lanka and so on.

 Chettinad food is an amalgamation of both subtle and strong flavours.
 The ancient Tamil saying ‘One is lucky to eat like a Chettiar’ is happily vouched for by the community.
 A typical Chettinad meal is cooked by a set of cooks under the watchful supervision of aachis and is served on a banana leaf.
 The dishes are served in a clockwise direction, in odd numbers.
 Each spicy dish is interspersed with a subtly flavoured dish to cool the system.
 Spicy dishes give way to the piquancy of a sour tamarind curry.
 Hence, there is a progression of flavours and this gives the diner an unforgettable gastronomic experience.